 iCounselor: Eating Disorder ($.99)

-iPhone – 3 stars 34 ratings
+iPhone – 3 stars 34 ratings (*no longer available)

 This app is useful specifically for overcoming anorexia or bulimia.
 The iCounselor for Eating Disorders helps you develop skills to resist your eating compulsions.
 When you rate your symptoms the program then gives you advice and tips for managing your thoughts.